 The Mumbaba set-up is so successful because Chris has so much experience, having run the groups from scratch for so many years.
 She has perfected the methods and song patterns that work with the singing, and besides having fun, I thrive on the thought that we are doing much to assist sound development of early years skills, including memory, attention and concentration.

-I love to see mums arrive with their tiny babies who are so attentive and mesmerized by the singing, knowing that as they keep coming and singing with their babies, it won’t be long before they start to make their attempts at joining in with the actions.
+We love to see mums arrive with their tiny babies who are so attentive and mesmerized by the singing, knowing that as they keep coming and singing with their babies, it won’t be long before they start to make their attempts at joining in with the actions.

 Parents are really complimentary about Mumbaba and how it encourages their children to enjoy music and singing.
 When we get the toys out at the end, the children are also learning how to join in and socialise with other children.
 For the parents the after-singing chat and coffee is a chance to see their friends, make new friends and for some may be the only adult contact they have from week to week (with the added bonus of having a hot drink made for them!
-And chocolate biscuits!).
+And biscuits!).

 As leaders, we are encouraged to go and do ‘Mini-Mumbaba’ post-natal sessions with Chris’s support if required, so that we can encourage new mums to our groups.
 This is a great way of advertising your group and in my experience always reaps rewards.